 The Virginia Enterprise Zone (VEZ) program is a partnership between state and local government that encourages job creation and private investment.
 VEZ accomplishes this by designating Enterprise Zones throughout the state and providing two grant-based incentives, the Job Creation Grant (JCG) and the Real Property Investment Grant (RPIG), to qualified investors and job creators within those zones, while the locality provides local incentives.

-For a list of current zones, see the VEZ map.
+For a list of 2014 zones, see the VEZ map.

 State incentives are available to businesses and zone investors who create jobs and invest in real property within the boundaries of enterprise zones.